 As Simon’s collaborations picked up steam, he took another leap and became a founding partner in the NY/LA film fund, Atomic Features, which offered Simon the opportunity to produce the Lionsgate film, IMPERIUM, starring Daniel Radcliffe (HARRY POTTER) and Toni Collette (THE SIXTH SENSE).

 IMPERIUM marks Simon’s second collaboration with director, Daniel Ragussis, for whom Simon scored the film HABER, which premiered at the Telluride film festival and went on to win the National Board of Review Motion Picture Award.

 Upcoming projects include Simon producing and scoring the 2016 MacArthur prize-winning documentary, THE INTERPRETER, directed by Sofian Khan and Andres Caballero, INVISIBLE, directed by T.J.
 Parcell, and HBO's THE WEIGHT OF GOLD.

 Other milestones include writing for Timeout NY Magazine, covering the TriBeCa Film Festival, providing additional reporting for TapeOp Magazine (a pro audio publication), and serving as Program Director (2008) for the South Asian International Film Festival.
 Simon is also a frequent member of the Tribeca Film Festival Programming Committee and a juror for the Oscar-qualifying Bermuda International Film Festival.

-Simon has been profiled by ASCAP, 15 Questions and mentioned in Rolling Stone, Deadline Hollywood, Variety, Hollywood Reporter, Spin Magazine, NME and IndieWire.
-Simon is an active member of BAFTA NY, SCL and the IFP.
-Simon also teaches film producing and post-production at Studio4, a James Franco-founded acting and filmmaking school in NYC.
+Simon has been profiled by MEDIUM, NBC News, ASCAP, 15 Questions and mentioned in Rolling Stone, Deadline Hollywood, Variety, Hollywood Reporter, Spin Magazine, NME and IndieWire.
+Simon is an active member of the Producers Guild East and a board member of HRTS-NY.
+Simon teaches Film and TV producing at NYU.